Murder of Dee Dee Blanchard: Gypsy's growing independence

-Dee Dee seems to have at least once forged a copy of Gypsy's birth certificate, changing her birthdate to 1995 to bolster claims that she was still a teenager; Gypsy said in a later interview that for 14 years she was not sure of her real age.
-Dee Dee sometimes also claimed that the original had been destroyed during the post-Katrina flooding.
-Dee Dee did keep another copy with Gypsy's real birthdate.
-Gypsy recalls seeing it during one of their hospital visits and becoming confused; Dee Dee told her it was a misprint.
+Dee Dee appears to have forged at least one copy of Gypsy's birth certificate, altering the birth year to 1995 to support claims that she was still a teenager.
+Gypsy later said she was unsure of her real age for 14 years.
+Dee Dee sometimes claimed that the original certificate had been destroyed during post‑Katrina flooding.
+She kept another copy with the correct birthdate; Gypsy recalled seeing it during a hospital visit and becoming confused, and Dee Dee told her it was a misprint.

-In February 2011, at a sci-fi convention, Gypsy made an escape attempt that ended when her mother found her with a man named Dan, whom she had been speaking to online and met at the convention.
-There are two versions of this story.
-In one version, people at the convention who knew Gypsy and Dee Dee became concerned after finding Gypsy was in a man's hotel room; they believed that the girl was 15 and the man was 35.
-The neighbors claimed that Dee Dee produced paperwork giving a false birth date and threatened to inform the police, and that the man let Gypsy go.
+In February 2011, at a science‑fiction convention, Gypsy attempted to escape.
+Her mother found her with a man named Dan, whom she had met online and arranged to meet at the event.
+Accounts of the incident differ.
+In one version, attendees who believed Gypsy was 15 and the man was 35 became concerned after finding her in his hotel room.
+Neighbors later said that Dee Dee produced paperwork with a false birthdate and threatened to contact police, prompting the man to let Gypsy go.

-The other version of the story says that Gypsy had found out she was really 19 and had made a plan with Dan to run away to Arkansas.
-She says that she left a note for Dee Dee saying she wanted to be an independent woman and hitch hiked a lift at 2 a.m. to Dan's friend's house.
-When she got there, she found that Dan was on parole and was not permitted to leave the state.
-Gypsy says that Dee Dee found her because she had left her phone behind and Dee Dee had managed to track her down.
-Gypsy says that she left willingly because Dee Dee had told her she could continue her relationship with Dan.
-Gypsy says afterward, Dee Dee smashed her computer and phone with a hammer and threatened to do the same to her fingers if she ever tried to escape again.
-Gypsy claims she was leashed and handcuffed to her bed and Dee Dee starved her for two weeks.
-Dee Dee later told her that she had filed paperwork with the police claiming that she was mentally incompetent, leading her to believe that if she attempted to go to the police for help, they would not believe her.
+In the other version, Gypsy said she had learned she was actually 19 and planned to run away with Dan to Arkansas.
+She said she left a note for Dee Dee stating she wanted to be independent and hitchhiked at 2 a.m. to a friend's house, only to discover that Dan was on parole and could not leave the state.
+Gypsy said Dee Dee found her because she had left her phone behind.
+According to Gypsy, she returned willingly after Dee Dee promised she could continue the relationship.
+Gypsy alleged that afterward, Dee Dee smashed her computer and phone with a hammer and threatened to break her fingers if she tried to escape again.
+Gypsy claimed she was leashed and handcuffed to her bed and that Dee Dee starved her for two weeks.
+Dee Dee later told her she had filed paperwork declaring Gypsy mentally incompetent, leading Gypsy to believe that police would not believe her if she sought help.